 Here's how to create an Upcycled Flip Flop Sign:

-To start the Upcycled Flip Flop Freedom Sign, arrange seven flip flops on your work surface, two blue on the left with white stars, and five red on the right with white stripes.
+To start the Dollar Tree Upcycled Flip Flop Freedom Sign, arrange seven flip flops on your work surface, two blue on the left with white stars, and five red on the right with white stripes.
 The pairs I found had one blue flip flop with white stars and one red flip flop with white stripes.
 Measure and cut the yardstick to fit the width of the seven flip flops.
-I used my Fiskars Pruning Shears.
+I use my Fiskars Pruning Shears.
 Then glue each flip flop to the yardstick with a hot glue gun and glue sticks.
 I found out (the hard way) that low temp glue does not have a strong enough bond.

 Snip daisy flower heads from the bunch with pruning shears and attach one to the top of each thong and a blue butterfly to the sixth flip flop, using hot glue.
-My bunch had six flowers, so that’s why I bought the butterflies!
+My bunch had six flowers, so that's why I bought the butterflies!
+I love how the bright white flowers pop against the red and blue patterned flip flops.

 Spell out the word FREEDOM with three-inch tall letter stickers.
 Peel off the backing and apply red letters to the blue flip flops and blue letters to the red flip flops.
 Mine are self-adhesive embroidered letters I had in my stash, so the application is quick and easy, but you can use any letter stickers.
+If you are going to hang this outside in the weather, make sure the letters are waterproof.

 Thanks for stopping by!